rajatsinghal01/rajatsinghal01/README.md

 <h3 align="center">Welcome to my space.
 I'm an Enthusiastic Software Developer from India ❤</h3>

-I am a Electrical Engineering Undergraduate student from Punjab Engineering College, Chandigarh.
-I'm skilled in Data Structures & Algorithms.
+I am a final-year Electrical Engineering Undergraduate student from Punjab Engineering College, Chandigarh.
+I'm skilled in Data Structures & Algorithms and Android Development.
 I am passionate about developing softwares that can solve real world problems.
 I love to explore and learn about new technologies.